Introduction

 - Harden it: disable password auth, enforce SSH key login, restrict open ports to 22 only

-- Lock down production servers to only accept inbound connections from the jump host IP
+- Lock down production servers to only accept inbound connections from the jump server IP

 - Connect via SSH ProxyJump: